 Have you ever wondered how to earn money from home?
-And no, I’m not talking about a few hundred bucks from filling out survey sites.
+And no, I’m not talking about a few hundred bucks from filling out survey sites or even a side income.

 I mean working as a remote full-time employee from anywhere you desire.

-The idea of working from home and “remote” positions has grown in popularity and more companies are offering particular positions that option.
+The idea of working from home and “remote” positions has grown in popularity and more companies are offering particular jobs that option.

 Personally, I have worked remotely in the freelance capacity and in the last few years I have worked from home full-time.